deuxfleurs-org/garage/script/jepsen.garage/README.md

 - For now, no failures with clock-scramble nemesis + partition nemesis -> TODO long test run

-- Failures were not yet achieved with only the layout reconfiguration nemesis, although they should be.
+- Does not seem to fail with only the layout reconfiguation nemesis (>20 runs), although theoretically it could

-- **Fails with partition + layout reconfiguration nemesis** (`--scenario pr`) (TODO: note down the run id of a failed run)
-  (TODO: test more and investigate).
-  This is the failure mode we are looking for and trying to fix for NLnet task 3.
+- Does not seem to fail with the layout reconfiguation + partition nemesis (<10 runs), although theoretically it could

+TODO: make it fail!!!

 ### Set, continuous test (interspersed reads and writes)